-Carhartt & Buck Mason Join the Fight to Make PPEs
+Carhartt and Buck Mason Join the Fight to Make PPEs

 Fashion brands continue to find new purpose in making personal protective equipment during the coronavirus pandemic.